For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Powered by our not-for-profit foundation, TreadRight

 All the highlights of Britain and Ireland lie ahead as your epic journey across two mystical islands kicks off in London.
 After checking in, spend the rest of your first day in Old Blighty exploring the sights on your own.
-You could delve into the history of the British Empire at one of its many museums or plant yourself outside Buckingham Palace, keeping a keen eye out for the Queen.
+You could delve into the history of the British Empire at one of its many museums or plant yourself outside Buckingham Palace, keeping a keen eye out for the King.

 Your time is your own today so plan your exploration of Britain's capital wisely.
 You'll want to soak up all its pomp and pageantry as you stroll along leafy avenues lined with great monuments, museums and historic landmarks.
 London is intoxicating no matter your interests and you'll have a full free day to discover it your way.

 This morning, meet your Travel Director and travelling companions as you set off onto your adventure.
-The Big Smoke's skyscrapers and boroughs give way to an idyllic countryside as you wind your way to Windsor, the Queen's favourite weekend getaway.
+The Big Smoke's skyscrapers and boroughs give way to an idyllic countryside as you wind your way to Windsor, the Queen's residence.
 Arriving in Bath, you'll admire the honey-coloured Georgian architecture which gives this ancient Roman city its elegant aspect.
 Cross the Severn Estuary, the border between England and tiny Wales, where tonight its capital sets the stage for the rest of your memorable holiday.

 Join this morning’s Optional Experience to Cardiff Castle, a medieval fortress which has enjoyed a colourful history spanning centuries.
 Ancient ruins and lush countryside lie between the Welsh capital and your first stop at Pembroke Castle.
 But first, your scenic drive will pass Carmarthen, the oldest town in Wales and, legend has it, the birthplace of Merlin.
 See the 11th-century castle in which King Henry VII, the first of the Tudor line, was born, then board your ferry across the Irish Sea to Ireland.